Close

 5. Visualising the Design

-1. Historical Planning Data Analysis
+1. Historical Planning Analysis

-2. Challenging and Justifying Assessments
+2. Challenging Assessments

-3. Site Assessment
+3. Detailed Site Assessment

 4. Balancing Lifestyle Needs and Planning Implications